iremkapucuoglu/p4b-website/content/en/docs/technicalarchitecture.md

 weight: 30

 ---
-#### Structure and Environment
+#### System architecture

 GOAT is, technically speaking, a WebGIS-application.
-The architecture of GOAT involves various software including a number of libraries and programming languages.
+The architecture of GOAT involves various software, including several libraries and programming languages.
 The efficient interaction of software in GOAT is made possible by the popular classical server-client architecture of the web.
-Just like many applications today, GOAT has a database that allows efficient storage and organization of information.
-Information can therefore be accessed, managed and updated appropriately.
-The PostgreSQL database is used with the spatial extension PostGIS, which together act as core of the application.
+Like many applications today, GOAT has a database that allows efficient storage and organization of information.
+Information can therefore be accessed, managed, and updated appropriately.
+The PostgreSQL database is used with the spatial extension PostGIS.

 ![](/images/docs/about/libraries_used.webp)

-Additionally, the underlying database allows, with the help of the extension pgRouting, for routing and calculation of the isochrones.
-Most spatial operations in GOAT are done in Spatial SQL with the procedural programming language Pl/pgSQL and Python as Pl/Python.
-Geoserver is used for sharing geospatial data with the web.
-The Geoserver further communicates directly with the database and delivers this data to the web.
-This is done with the standardized services WFS, WFS-T and WMS.
-Geoserver runs with Tomcat inside a Docker containers.
-In instances where more customizable interaction with the geospatial data is required, a NodeJS server is used.
+As API a Python server powered by FastAPI is used.
+The API serves geospatial data in different formats.
+Besides the GeoJSON format, compressed formats like Geobuf or Vector tiles allow for fast loading times.
+Besides endpoints serving spatial data, several endpoints are relevant for the application's business logic.

 ![](/images/docs/about/server_client_architecture.webp)

-In the front-end, data is retrieved by the commonly used webstack (HTML, CSS, JavaScript) with the help of the Openlayers library.
-All software used in GOAT are open source and have a strong worldwide community acceptance and reputation.
-This setup was initially tested on an Ubuntu Server 18.04 machine but the same could be user on other Linux distros with a few customizations done to its setup.
+The frontend is written using the common web stack (HTML, CSS, JavaScript).
+As Javascript framework Vue.JS and as geospatial library Openlayers is used.
+All software used in GOAT is open source and has a strong worldwide community acceptance and reputation.
-The development setup is designed with the help of a VM which is controlled by Vagrant, for the purposes of development, testing and local use.
-This way, GOAT can be installed effortlessly into each and enjoyed on every operating system.

-#### Data

-GOAT can practically use all sorts of data, however, the current data operation technique focuses on the use of OpenStreetMap (OSM) data.
-OSM was used as the main source of data since it is the most widely known open geospatial data source.
-OSM is also a standardized data schema with ubiquitous availability.
-The automatic setup already supports custom landuse and population data hence other types of data can be effectively inserted into the database.

-A combination of SQL and Python scripts are used for the preparation of data.
-Besides the extraction of POIS, public transport stop and landuse, the setup also allows for disaggregation of population data with the use of administrative, landuse and OSM data.
-During the disaggregation operation, GOAT can process administrative data in varying resolutions.
-Generally, the better the OSM building data and the administrative data, the better the result of the disaggregation.
-OSM is an open geospatial dataset hence the quality of data and analyses depend on the activity of the local OSM community.
-Consequently, this allows and invites every person and entity interested in using tools like GOAT to improve the local OSM-data.